Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 Get-Service sshd
 ```

-6. If not already in place, install OpenSSH for Windows by running the following:
+6. If step 5 shows no output, install OpenSSH for Windows by running the following:

   ```PowerShell
   # Install the OpenSSH Server